chrisBioInf/svhip_Dev/README.md

 	.dat		.dat files contain calculated features of alignments/alignment windows.
 			They are created any time a new input alignment is processed and may contain positive and negative or only positive feature vector instances.
-These are already scaled, can be directly used for classifier training using the -write_m command line argument and are utilized to hold training data for quick later recalibration or to allow flexible addition of new data.
+These are already scaled and can be directly used for classifier training using the -write_m command line argument and are utilized to hold training data for quick later recalibration or to allow flexible addition of new data.
 			For this reason they are also saved as an intermediate result when following